jeffmitchel/meteor-local-persist/README.md

 ## Notes:

-This is a simple implementation that keeps an identical copy of the collection's data in browser storage.
+- This is a simple implementation that keeps an identical copy of the collection's data in browser storage.
 While not especially space efficient, it does preserve all of the Meteor.Collection reactive goodness.

+- The cross-tab reactvity implementation is naive and will resync all LocalPersist instances when a browser storage event is fired.

-See http://amplifyjs.com/api/store/#storagetypes for information about how data is stored in the browser.
+- See http://amplifyjs.com/api/store/#storagetypes for information about how data is stored in the browser.